 To ensure that every step in the process is as sustainable as possible, we make use of our Sustainable Product Scorecard.
 This is based on five criteria, which guide us in making sustainable decisions at every stage of the design process through to a sale-ready product.

 - Choice of material.
 The materials we choose are crucial from a sustainability perspective.
-By using organically grown cotton, recycled polyester or Tencel™, for example, we greatly reduce our use of water, energy and chemicals, as compared with conventionally manufactured materials.
+By using organically grown cotton, recycled polyester or Tencel™, for example, we reduce our use of water, energy and chemicals, as compared with conventionally manufactured materials.

 - Circular fashion.
 Will the material and the details in the garment be recyclable at the end of its wearable life?
 If we can answer “yes” to that question, we will be contributing to circular fashion consumption.